laurmertea/coffee-machine-python-developer/README.md

 ### Stage 5: On a coffee loop
 Program the machine to display on the screen the amount of supplies left.
 Set the main loop: now the menu keeps updating until you enter “exit”.

+### Stage 6: Brush up your code
+Time for some final touch-ups: structure the code so that it runs smoothly.